 Our mission is to bring awareness and urgency to basic human rights issues.
 Moises faces significant hurdles based on his undocumented status, his sexuality, and the limited resources available living in a rural area.
 His story of personal transformation inspires audiences to ask reflective questions: How can obstacles in our lives lead us to our life purpose?
 How can we create change in our communities, state and country?
 How can different oppressed groups work together for justice?

-Moises is an ideal character for challenging stereotypes about undocumented immigrants and same-sex couples.
+Moises is an ideal character for challenging stereotypes about undocumented immigrants and queer youth.
 Viewers can readily connect to his passion, complexity, and all-around likability.
 His story relates directly to the 11 million undocumented immigrants currently living in the U.S., and LGBTQ individuals fighting for equality and civil rights.

 [Moises Serrano] makes a most effective spokesman.
 Handsome, charismatic, and articulate, he certainly counteracts negative stereotypes that bedevil the immigration debate.
 As a portrait of a confident but unassuming spokesman for a controversial cause, director Tiffany Rhynard succeeds. — The Hollywood Reporter